mrkovec/goflat/README.md

 		...
 	});
 ```
+When output of this function is `nil` changes made in this transaction are committed, else changes are rollbacked.

 DML statements consist of a "main" statement parameters descriptor `Statement` with `Where` (and `From`) conditions.
 ```go
 myStatement1 := goflat.NewStatement().Where(goflat.KeyTerm("table").Equals(goflat.ValueTerm("emp")))